 Keeping your sewing supplies organized (especially large or bulky rulers and templates) is hard!
-We asked our Facebook readers how they store theirs and compiled their answers here.
-They might have the perfect solution for your space!
+We asked our Facebook readers how they store theirs and compiled the answers here.
+They might have an unusual solution for your space!

 "I put specialty rulers in labeled hanging folders in a plastic tote meant for scrapbooking paper." – Shirley R.